 Is MAC Sold in China?

-It’s been confirmed that MAC does indeed sell its cosmetics in stores in mainland China.
+Yes, MAC Cosmetics are indeed sold in stores in mainland China.

-They state this is the case on their website, “China tests on animals as part of its safety assessment of cosmetic products.
+They state this on their website, “China tests on animals as part of its safety assessment of cosmetic products.
 We love our fans and we never want to exclude them anywhere.”

-MAC is actually able to serve and include its customers in China without having to test on animals, if only they stick with selling its cosmetics online.
+MAC is able to serve and include its customers in China without having to test on animals, if they only stick to selling its cosmetics online.

-Cosmetics that are shipped directly to customers in China but are not sold in a physical store in mainland China are actually not required to be tested on animals.
+That’s because cosmetics that are shipped directly to customers to China but are not sold in a physical store in mainland China are not required to be tested on animals.
 But instead of this, MAC chooses to sell in stores.

 The following are a couple of screenshots I took from the company’s Chinese website, clearly showing several stores in China carrying MAC Cosmetics: